 We organize chemotherapy drugs by category

 Half of patients who develop cancer get some form of chemotherapy treatment.
 Most chemotherapy drugs kill cancer cells outright, or stop their reproduction and spread by inhibiting metabolic functions of the cancer cell.
 These drugs are called “cytotoxic.”
 The can also act on healthy cells (because they also divide) which is the basis for side effects and unwanted complications of therapy.

 Some chemotherapy agents work in specific parts of the cell’s reproductive cycle.
 You see agents that are described as inhibiting the S-Phase or the M-Phase.
 Others are non-phase specific.

 Other drugs do not fall into the “cytotoxic” category, but instead work by disrupting the ability of the tumor to stay intact.
 This is the method of action that most targeted therapies use.

-Chemotherapy is an individual treatment plan designed specifically for each patient in which a drug or group of drugs is administered by oral or intravenous route (or other less commonly used routes such as intrathecal injection) at a precise dose, based on weight, and given over a finite and defined time period.
+Chemotherapy is an individual treatment plan designed specifically for each patient in which a drug or group of drugs is administered by oral or intravenous route (or other less commonly used routes such as intrathecal injection) at a precise dose, based on patient weight, and given over a finite and defined time period.
 Adjuvant therapy is chemotherapy given to high risk patients after other definitive local therapy (radiation or surgery) has removed the tumor.
 It is established therapy for breast, colorectal, osteosarcoma, Wilm’s tumor and some stages of gastric, non-small lung cell cancers and some melanomas.
-On the other hand, non-adjuvant therapy is given as primary chemotherapy before other localized therapy such as surgery or radiation is used.
+In contrast, neoadjuvant therapy is given before other localized therapy such as surgery or radiation is used.
 It may be beneficial in treatment of advanced but limited breast tumors, laryngeal, esophageal, bladder, anal cancers and some sarcomas.